 Sales Coming Soon

-Many book sales are described on the national book sale list at
+Many book sales are described on a national list.
+Sales for our state are at

 That page will actually have a list of all the sales in Pennsylvania that they know about.

 These are coming up soon in our area:

 The Squirrel Hill Friends have opened their "FriendShop", a major expansion of their Ongoing Book Sale.